Wilhelm2/ErrorDetectors/README.md

 6. **Probabilistic clock, an hash-based error detector using the clock difference between messages, and the recovery of messages tagged as not causally ordered:**
 Nodes use Probabilistic clocks to causally order messages, and execute an hash-based error detector proposed by Wilhelm and al.[[4]](https://hal.science/hal-03984499) on on messages before delivering them.
 The hash-based error detector uses the average propagation delay of messages to determine their causal relationship.
 Moreover, nodes recover the causal dependencies of the messages *m* for that the error detector tags as not causally ordered, by requesting the causal dependencies of *m* to the node that broadcasted *m*.
 Such a message is then delivered once the node delivered all of the message's causal dependencies.
-7. **Probabilistic clock, an hash-based error detector using the clock difference between messages, the recovery of messages tagged as not causally ordered, and a recovery test to avoid requesting the causal dependencies of messages:** Additionnally to **6**, before requesting the causal dependencies of a message *m*, a node first tries to find the dependency set of *m* with messages that it did not deliver yet.
+7. **Probabilistic clock, an hash-based error detector using the clock difference between messages, the recovery of messages tagged as not causally ordered, and a recovery test to avoid requesting the causal dependencies of messages:** Additionally to **6**, before requesting the causal dependencies of a message *m*, a node first tries to find the dependency set of *m* with messages that it did not deliver yet.

 ## Data analysis